CIS-5660-Fall-2024/hw04-stylization/README.md

 For the laptop, I created a custom shader that specifically draws a texture to the screen geometry.
 To prevent the door from self-shadowing (and looking uglier), I added a `UseShadow` parameter that completely turns off shadow attenuation in the main toon shader.
 (We're not exactly being realistic in this HW.)

+### Moving background

+I wanted to include a background from the game as my scene's background.
+As a hack, I positioned a plane as a child of the main camera and created a shader that translated over the UVs of the background image as a texture, which is sampled using the UVs.
+This is then the final fragment output.
+I use this shader in a material that I put on the plane.
+Now the plane rotates along with the camera, so it looks like a background overlay!

 ## 6. Interactivity
 As a finishing touch, let's show off the fact that our scene is rendered in real-time!
 Please add an element of interactivity to your scene.
 Change some major visual aspect of your scene on a keypress.
 The triggered change could be
 * Party mode (things speed up, different colorization)